Sudden cardiac death: Recognizing cardiac conditions in the young athlete

 Dr. Carlos R.Rodriguez, MD, FAAFP

-Dr. Rodriguez is the Director of Family and Internal Medicine at EVARA Health Systems in Clearwater, FL. and the Program Director of the Nova Southeastern University Khiram Patel College of Medicine Family Medicine Residency at Evara Health.
+Dr. Rodriguez is the Director of Family and Internal Medicine at EVARA Health Systems in Clearwater, Florida and the Program Director of Evara Health Family Medicine Residency.
 He is the former Program Director of the Sports Medicine Fellowship and Assistant Director to the Family Residency Program at Bayfront Health Saint Petersburg.
 He served as Assistant Medical Director of the sports medicine program at Johns Hopkins All Children's Hospital.

 Dr. Rodriguez received his B.A. in Biology from Harvard University in 1989.
 He completed his medical degree at the Rosalind Franklin University of Health Sciences/The Chicago Medical School in North Chicago, IL in 1993.
 Following medical school Dr. Rodriguez completed a General Surgery Internship at Eastern Virginia Medical School in Norfolk, VA.
 He then joined the United States Navy where he served as General Medical Officer from 1994 to 1997.
 After completing his active duty commitment he remained in the United States Naval Reserve until 2002 when he was Honorably Discharged.